oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 OAuth 2.0 handles authorization to resources, such as when your front-end application gets data from a backend API by making an HTTP request.
 OAuth 2.0 standards have the flexibility to support authorization across your entire application system through different flows and grant types.
 For example, different OAuth 2.0 flows support JavaScript-based front-end applications, for your APIs and back-end services to communicate, and even for IOT devices in your home automation system.
 OpenID Connect (OIDC) is an identity layer on OAuth 2.0 that provides standardized identity information.

 ## OAuth 2.0 + OIDC for JavaScript clients and SPA
-SPAs and other JavaScript front-ends are public clients, meaning they can't maintain secret information for authorization, such as a Client Secret, a super secret value that traditional server-rendered web applications use for authorization.
+SPAs and other JavaScript front-ends are public clients, which means they can't maintain secret information for authorization, unlike a confidential client.
+A confidential client (such as a traditional server-rendered web app) can keep super secret information such as a Client Secret for authorization.
 In both application types, we should use a flow called Authorization Code and an extension to the flow called Proof Key for Code Exchange (PKCE).

-Let's see how this flow works step by step by following what happens when a cute dinosaur named Sunny prepares to sign in to the "Rawr" app.
+Let's see how this flow works step-by-step following what happens when a cute dinosaur named Sunny prepares to sign in to the "Rawr" app.

 {% img blog/spa-auth-tokens/flow-1-sign-in-start.jpg alt:"Sunny, a cute smiley dinosaur, is ready to sign in to the Rawr app" width:"800" %}{: .center-image }